totalspectrum/spin2cpp/Flexspin.md

 Limitations
 -----------

 Beware when compiling P1 objects that contain PASM for P2: some instructions have changed in subtle ways.

-Programs compiled with flexspin will always be larger than those compiled with openspin or bstc.
+Programs compiled with flexspin will usually be larger than those compiled with openspin or bstc.
 If the spin code is mostly PASM (as is the case with, for example, PropBASIC compiler output) then the flexspin overhead will be relatively small and probably fixed, but for large programs with lots of Spin methods the difference could be significant.
+Use one of the bytecode output methods (P1 bytecode or P2 nucode) to produce smaller binaries, at the cost of performance.

+Some Spin or Spin2 features are not fully supported by flexspin; see the file `spin.md` (or `spin.pdf`) in the `docs` directory for details.

 License
 -------